dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcf-deploy-home-lab/index.en.md

 ##### Outcome:
 After evaluating the available options, I decided to modify some of the example PowerShell scripts and processes to deploy and manage VCF in my Home Lab.

+This blog serves as a guide to automate VMware Cloud Foundation (VCF) deployment in a home lab environment.
+It is also designed as a learning resource for VCF, which is why some steps are performed manually.

+By combining automation with hands-on tasks, the goal is to help you understand VCF deployment processes while enabling you to streamline repetitive tasks for future setups.

+Whether you're exploring VCF for the first time or looking to optimize your home lab, this approach provides flexibility to learn, experiment, and refine your deployment strategies.

 **This blog post shares the scripts and the steps I followed to make it all work.**

 ---